Tsuruga Castle on Mt. Adatara! There are many places to see autumn leaves in Fukushima Prefecture!

 Google Maps

-Currently, Mt.
-Adachi Tara, which has an altitude of over 1,700m, is at its peak of autumn leaves.
-At Mt.
-Adatara, which has been selected as one of Japan's 100 Famous Mountains, the leaves of various trees such as Quercus oak and beech are colored, creating a stunning contrast between red and yellow.
+Currently, the peak of autumn foliage is at Mt.
+Adatara, which is over 1,700 meters above sea level.
+Mt.
+Adatara has been selected as one of Japan's 100 most famous mountains, and the leaves of various trees, including Mizunara oak and beech, are dyed in various colors, creating a stunning contrast of red and yellow

-One of the most popular is Mt.
-Yakushi, which is approximately 1,300 meters above sea level, and you can often see people enjoying taking photos.
+One of the most popular spots is Mount Yakushi, which stands at about 1,300 meters above sea level, where you can see people enjoying taking photos.
+The

-Access to the top of the mountain is easy by using the ropeway that connects the base of the mountain to the top.
-It takes about 10 minutes and you'll feel like you're walking through the autumn leaves.
+summit is easily accessible by using the ropeway that connects the base of the mountain to the summit.
+The 10-minute ride will make you feel like you're walking through the autumn leaves.

 - Name: Adachi Tarasan